IBM/nz-lab/docs/nz-04-Database-Admin.md

 -   LAGRP
 -   LUGRP
 -   Connect to the Netezza image using PuTTy or another terminal program.
-Login to <VM-IP-ADDRESS> as user nz with password nz.
+Login to `<VM-IP-ADDRESS>` as user nz with password nz.
     (192.168.9.2)

-### Creating New IBM Netezza Performance Server Users and Groups
+### 3.1 Creating New IBM Netezza Performance Server Users and Groups

-The three new IBM Netezza Performance Server database users will be initially created using the ADMIN user.
-The LABADMIN user will be the full owner of the bootcamp database.
-The LABUSER user will be allowed to perform data manipulation language (DML) operations (INSERT, UPDATE, DELETE) against all of the tables in the database, but they will not be allowed to create new objects like tables in the database.
-And lastly, the DBUSER user will only be allowed to read tables in the database, that is, they will only have LIST and SELECT privilege against tables in the database.
+The three new IBM Netezza Performance Server database users will be initially created using the `ADMIN` user.
+The `LABADMIN` user will be the full owner of the bootcamp database.
+The `LABUSER` user will be allowed to perform data manipulation language (DML) operations (INSERT, UPDATE, DELETE) against all of the tables in the database, but they will not be allowed to create new objects like tables in the database.
+And lastly, the `DBUSER` user will only be allowed to read tables in the database, that is, they will only have LIST and SELECT privilege against tables in the database.